RishikaReddyMusku/Resume-Match-Scorer/README.md

 ## Resume–Job Match Scorer

-A simple AI-powered web app that scores how well your resume matches a job description using NLP (TF-IDF + cosine similarity).
+A simple AI-powered web app that scores how well your resume matches a job description using NLP (TF-IDF + cosine similarity)

 ## Features
 - Upload resume (PDF/DOCX/TXT)